digitalist/qtools/README_en.md

 # qtools
-A pack of tools for working with flash memory  of modems on a Qualcom chipset It contains utilities and some patched firmware loaders
+Tools for working with flash memory  of modems on a Qualcom chipset

+It contains utilities and some patched firmware loaders

 `qcommand` - an interactive shell for entering commands via command port, replaces horribly unusable `revskills`